+The hydrophobic interactions of non-polar side chains are believed to contribute significantly to the stabilizing of the tertiary structures in proteins.
+This interaction is really just an application of the solubility rule that "likes dissolve likes".
 The non-polar groups mutually repel water and other polar groups and results in a net attraction of the non-polar groups for each other.
 Hydrocarbon alkyl groups on ala, val, leu, and ile interact in this way.
 In addition, benzene (aromatic) rings on phe and tyr can "stack" together.
 In many cases this results in the non-polar side chains of amino acids being on the inside of a globular protein, while the outside of the proteins contains mainly polar groups.

-Domains

-The tertiary structure of many proteins is built from several domains
+C. Ophardt, c.
+200 Solvent), who as well as the company of the compan Domains The tertiary structure of many proteins is built from several domains

-- A domain is a section of protein structure sufficient to perform a particular chemical or physical task such as binding of a substrate or other ligand. - Small proteins may consist of a single domain

-Each domain is structurally independent of the other domains in the polypeptide chain

-Protein domains may be considered as elementary units of protein structure.
+A domain is a section of protein structure sufficient to perform a particular chemical or physical task such as binding of a substrate or other ligand.
+Small proteins may consist of a single domain William / Walland Co Each domain is structurally independent of the other domains in the polypeptide chain Protein domains may be considered as elementary units of protein structure.

-In this representation of Pyruvate kinase, it is possible to distinguish three domains:
+In this representation of Pyruvate kinase, it is possible to distinguish three domains: Domain Functions:

-Domain Functions: